 Each core provides certain standard "service" functions for investigators, such as clinical specimen storage in the BioRepository Core, tissue preparation and sectioning in the Histology/Imaging Core, education and training on various mouse modeling techniques in the Mouse Models Core, and clinical study design consultation in the Clinical Component of the Administrative Core.
 These core services provide high-quality, low-cost services to enhance the quality of research efforts by our individual DDRCC members.

-Learn more about each core by exploring the pages at left.
+Learn more about each core by exploring the pages in this section.